 To understand the effects of the I/O interfaces and the signal conditioning components used to adapt the signal, a model-based scheme is used to form a base model.
 The base model represents the concept.
 In the next cycle of the development an enhanced model is produced containing the signal conditioning and conversion components, such as ADC, S/H units, to consider the delays due to I/O interfaces.
 Upon completion the enhanced model is validated by comparing the results with the base model.
 Using target hardware support package from Matlab/Simulink, ADC and DAC blocks are used as means of I/O for code generation model.
-The core part of enhanced model that performs the core functionality is reused to complete the code generation model and code is generated automatically.
+The core part of enhanced model is generated automatically.
 Following it, experiments are conducted to determine the exact the delays for signal traversal.
 The enhanced model is calibrated by adding the delay to the system model, this way the model is valid as the delays at the I/O interfaces are also taken into consideration.